Click on a question to read the answer.

 How many applicants are typically accepted for each summer?

-The nursing program can have a maximum of 130 total students in the program (includes both First level & Second level students).
+The nursing program can have a maximum of 140 total students in the program (includes both First level & Second level students).
 Therefore, for the LPN to AAS Nursing, we can typically accept between 10-18 students for each cohort, depending upon the total number of nursing students.

 Who makes the admission decisions?
 When are the results given to the applicants?

 Admission decisions are made by a Nursing Admissions Committee.
-Admission decisions are mailed or scanned to student email to the applicants as soon as possible, usually by late January.
+Admission decisions are scanned to student email to the applicants as soon as possible, usually by late January.
 Please note that fall grades need to be posted to determine the prerequisite average prior to the Nursing Admission Committee meeting.
 Therefore, the committee cannot meet prior to mid-January to select the incoming class based on prerequisite GPA and Kaplan scores.

 What would the impact be on program completion for a person who does not have the COVID-19 vaccination?